Voting for the 2015 Ursa Major Awards has concluded.

 Story collections, comic collections, graphic novels, non-fiction works, and serialized online stories.

-Five Fortunes, edited by Fred Patten.
-(FurPlanet Productions, anthology, January 16)
+• The Furry Future, edited by Fred Patten.
+(FurPlanet Productions, short story anthology; January 15)

 Best Graphic Story